Soham-Gaonkar/NeuralNet_SobelFilter/README.md

 For more in-depth explanations and performance metrics, please refer to `DETAILS.md`.

+Refer `BONUS.md` for explanation of the bonus part.

 ## Conclusion

 This project demonstrates how neural networks can learn and replicate classical image processing filters.
 It extends beyond the basic Sobel filter to include multiple filters, providing a comprehensive approach to neural network-based image processing.